 A Daily Schedule as an HVAC Technician

-The daily schedule may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule during normal business hours.
+A typical workday may vary based on the project and job site.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
 Complex jobs may require more time than others, so the number of calls on a given day could vary considerably.

-Like we mentioned earlier, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always a positive.
+Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
+For jobs that work with customers or clients, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+However, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary